Asian Noodle Salad

 Instructions

-- While the rice noodles cook, pour the Tamari sauce, rice vinegar, peanut butter, sesame oil, Sriracha sauce, cane sugar, ginger and garlic into a small blender or food processor to make the dressing.
+- To make the dressing, place the soy sauce, rice vinegar, peanut butter, sesame oil, sriracha, sugar, ginger and garlic in a small blender or food processor and blend until well combined and smooth.

 - Pour the dressing over the rice noodles and vegetables, and toss to combine.

-- Serve with roasted peanuts, chopped green onions, fresh cilantro and lime wedges, if desired.
+- Serve at room temperature or chilled with roasted peanuts and lime wedges, if desired.

 Notes